stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 The built-in _print()_ statement is convenient for adding debugging information, but you should include logging in your scripts and applications.
 Use the [logging](https://docs.python.org/3/library/logging.html#logrecord-attributes) module in the standard library, or a third-party logging module.

-## Use asyncio Where It Makes Sense
+## Only Use asyncio Where It Makes Sense

 The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable a single process to avoid blocking on I/O operations.
 You can achieve concurrency by running multiple Python processes, with or without asynchronous I/O.